TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/docs/Scripts-Type.md

 **Watch on Mobile Devices Script**: Script that will download individual videos made by a creator that are not meant to be archived but deleted after being watched, in ancient video and audio format that are supported by every mobile devices. (naming scheme: `Uploader - 20201231 - Title [VIDEOID].ext`).

 Consider the "Watch Scripts" and "Watch on Mobile Devices Script" useful for downloading "throwaway" videos.
-Data normally useful for archivers, such as the thumbnail, are omitted.
+Data normally useful for archivists, such as the thumbnail, are omitted.

 ---

 ### Audio-Only Scripts:

-**Channels / Playlists / Unique**: Same as Archivist Scripts, but for Audio-Only content.
+**Channels / Playlists / Unique**: Same as "Archivist Scripts (No Comments)", but for Audio-Only content.

-**Listen**: Same as Watch on PC Scripts, but for Audio-Only content.
+**Listen**: Same as "Watch on PC Scripts", but for Audio-Only content.